Who can use PendoPay?

 2, Click the blue ‘Change’ button in the PendoPay column.

-3. You can re-invite your tenant to set-up PendoPay with their banking details or set them up yourself.
+3. You can re-invite your tenant to set-up PendoPay with their new bank account details.
 The new banking information will replace the current one.